jameswniu/database/README.md

 Mask confidential fields in JSON and store processed records in database.py

-Store alerts automatically cross verify status with other tables create report and format it.py
+Store ASC X12 alerts automatically cross verify status with other tables create report and format it.py

 Store and manually update ASC X12 alerts table.sql